linode/docs/docs/guides/platform/get-started/getting-started/index.md

 1. In the **Security** section of the signup process, input your phone number.
 Linode uses phone numbers as a measure to verify identity and prevent fraud.
 Once a phone number is provided, a verification code is sent to that number as an SMS text message.
 Enter this code into the signup form.

     {{< note >}}
 This phone number provides our team with a secure method of verifying your identity as the owner of the newly created Linode user account.
 We will only ever use this phone number to verify your identity by sending a verification code as an SMS message.
-You will then provide this verification code to the support representative with whom you are in contact.
-If you receive a verification code without contacting us, do not pass along this code to anyone.
-Linode will never contact you for the verification code.
+See [Phone Verification](/docs/guides/user-security-controls/#phone-verification) for more details.
 {{</ note >}}

 1. Within the **Billing** section, select your payment method and enter your billing address details.
 Linode accepts credit/debit cards, Google Pay, and PayPal.
 See the [Billing and Payments](/docs/guides/how-linode-billing-works/#payments) guide to learn more about each of these methods.
 You must also accept the [Master Services Agreement](https://www.linode.com/legal-msa/).